Ultimate Guide about How to Get to Tibet from Nepal and Mainland China

 Fly from Shanghai to Tibet

 Currently, there are three direct flights which go via Chengdu or Xi'an between Lhasa and Shanghai, operated by China Eastern Airline, Tibet Airline and Air China.
-It takes about 7 hours for the flight in which about 1 hour is for stopover.
+It takes about 7 hours for the flight in which about 1 hour is for stopover in Xi'an.

 Fly from Chengdu to Tibet

-Chengdu, the economic and cultural center of southwest of China, is the city closest to Lhasa.
-It takes only two hours fly from Chengdu to Lhasa.
+Chengdu, the economic and cultural center of southwest China, is the city closest to Lhasa.
+It takes only a two-hour fly from Chengdu to Lhasa.
 Over ten flights are busying flying between Chengdu and Lhasa from morning to night, which makes Chengdu the biggest gateway to Tibet.
 Chengdu is also home to giant pandas, which is one of the reasons why Chengdu is a major tourist draw to national and overseas tourists.

 Fly from Guangzhou to Tibet

-Currently, there are three direct flights between Lhasa and Guangzhou via Chongqing, operated by Xiamen Air, Eastern Airlines, and China Soutern Airlines.
-It takes about 6 hours for these direct flights and about 1 hour for stopover.
+Currently, there are three direct flights between Lhasa and Guangzhou via Chongqing, operated by Xiamen Air, Eastern Airlines, and China Southern Airlines.
+It takes about 6 hours for these direct flights and about 1 hour for a stopover in Chongqing.

 Get to Tibet by Highways

-“Go into Tibet through by driving is the most expensive way and it takes 7 - 15 days, but one can enjoy the most spectacular view and definately worth a try.”
+“Go into Tibet through by driving is the most expensive way and it takes 7 - 15 days, but one can enjoy the most spectacular view and definitely worth a try.”

 Major highways connecting Tibet within China are shown as follows:

 Qinghai-Tibet Highway links from Golmud to Lhasa.
 Golmud is between Xining and Lhasa, the actual beginning point of Qinghai-Tibet Railway sightseeing and only takes 14 hours to Lhasa directly.
-As it is very remote and poor, travelers are not recommend to find their own way there, while most of the travelers start Tibet journey from Xining, the capital city of Qinghai Province.
+As it is very remote and poor, travelers are not recommended to find their own way there, while most of the travelers start Tibet journey from Xining by Tibet train, the capital city of Qinghai Province.

-Xinjiang-Tibet Highway starts from Yecheng (Karghilik) in the Xinjiang Uyghur Autonomous Region to Lhatse in the Tibet Autonomous Region.
-Covering a distance of 2,086 kilometers, it consists of three sections, namely Xingjiang-Tibet Highway, Northern Tibet Highway, and China-Nepal Highway and makes Kashgar Lhasa tour possible.
+Xinjiang-Tibet Highway starts from Yecheng (Kashgar) in the Xinjiang Uyghur Autonomous Region to Lhatse in the Tibet Autonomous Region.
+Covering a distance of 4,365 kilometers, it consists of three sections, namely Xingjiang-Tibet Highway, Northern Tibet Highway, and China-Nepal Highway and makes Kashgar Lhasa tour possible.